 Betamethasone is also available as a cream, foam, spray, lotion, and ointment.
 A doctor will prescribe one of these five formulations depending on the affected area of the body and the type of skin condition.

-The following table lists the pros and cons of ointments, creams, and foams.
+The following table lists the

 |ointment|| covers or coats the skin better than creams and lotion|